LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/something-great.md

 The time to wake up has come,

-is the time to stand up
+stand up and walk out.

-in where it felt most important.

 &nbsp;

-It is time for hiking
+Ought to aim for more now,

-towards a newer dream.
+hiking towards newer suns

+through daydreaming.